scroll-into-view/smooth-scroll-into-view-if-needed/README.md

 ### Custom scrolling transition

-If the default smooth scrolling ponyfill isn't the duration or easing you want, you can provide your own scrolling logic by giving `behavior` a callback.
+If the default smooth scrolling ponyfill isn't the duration or easing you want, you can provide your own scrolling logic by giving `behavior` a callback (this is actually a `scroll-into-view-if-needed` feature, if this is what you're after then you might need this package).

 ```js
 import scrollIntoView from 'smooth-scroll-into-view-if-needed'